nfultz/standup.py/README.md

 This will print each open ticket assigned to you, and prompt you to leave an optional comment.

 At the end, it will ask to post to slack.
-Type anything to send, and `^C` to quit without posting.
+Type `y` to send, and `^C` to quit without posting.